akasnik/fta-liftandshift-dcmigration/doc/overview.md

 **Milestone End to End Test:** During this phase, typically missed but important, each migration wave identified during the Assess & Select Workload milestone is tested in Azure prior to the final cutover.
 Various test cases will be discussed during the presentation.

-**Milestone Migration:** During this phase, each migration wave is cutover to Azure and validated for expected functionality.

-**Milestone Post Go-Live:** During this phase, each migration wave is handed over to Azure operations teams.
+**Milestone Migration & Post Go-Live:** During this phase, each migration wave is cutover to Azure and validated for expected functionality.
+For Post Go-live, each migration wave is handed over to Azure operations teams for the defined soak period.

 ![Concept Diagram](https://github.com/Azure/fta-liftandshift-dcmigration/blob/main/png/LiftandShift-dcmigration-workflow.PNG)